balena-io/docs/pages/learn/manage/variables.md

 Variables defined at the fleet level are available to all devices in that fleet unless they are redefined with a variable of the same name at the device level.

-Fleet-wide variables can be found from the Fleet Summary page by clicking the *Variables* tabs.
+Fleet-wide variables can be found from the Fleet Summary page by clicking the *Variables* tab.

 To define a new variable, click the *Add variable* button in the upper-left corner.

 <img alt="Add variable" src="/img/variables/add_fleet_variable.png" width="80%">

-In the dialog box that opens, select either a specific service or all services to apply the variable too.
+In the dialog box that opens, select either 'All services' or a specific service to which the variable will be applied.

 Define a name and value for your variable.
 Click the *Add* button to apply the variable to all devices in your fleet that do not have their own values defined: